ChefDaddyJay/pitch-and-fix-hackathon/notes.md

 - Created Contact Us Page
   - No actual contact function is implemented.

+## Commit 11 - "Footer links and FAQ Page" - 05/02/25

+- Updated footer links
+  - New Arrivals now leads to `/products?tag=New`
+  - Deals now leads to `/products?tag=Sale`
+- Implemented FAQ Page
+  - Questions and answers can be added to the `questions` array and are displayed in Accordions

 ## Bug Notes

 [x] Product cards should display a rating, not just the number of ratings